 Poetry and Games

-I coined the term (originally ‘ludokinetic poetry’) as a way of categorising one type of crossover between poetry and digital games.
-This crossover has been the subject of my interest for some years.
-Both digital games and poetry, at their best, exemplify G. K. Chesterton’s assertion that “the largest wilderness looks larger seen through a window”.
+The term ‘interactive fiction’ is widely used to account for ludokinetic stories.
+But what of ludokinetic poetry?
+This – and more generally, the crossover between games and poems – has been the subject of my interest for some years.
+Both videogames and poetry, at their best, exemplify G. K. Chesterton’s assertion that “the largest wilderness looks larger seen through a window”.
 They imply vastness and depth within a confined space.
 Both combine a kind of fussy technicality with a prediliction for spellcraft, and both have a tactile appeal – games because their worlds respond to cybernetic interaction, poems because they emphasise the physical character of language.
 As such, they ask to be explored, rather than merely absorbed.

 This is one understanding, at least.
 It is somewhat opposed to more popular interpretations: of poetry as reportage or as feat, and of games as amusements, or as tests of skill.
 These perspectives have their roots, I suspect, in an abiding attraction to magico-religious performance.
 The poet as seer or witness, the game as entertainment, the player as athlete – all of these facillitate a clean separation between audience and spectacle.
 This answers both the desire to be led, to be in thrall, and the ambitions of those who wish to perform and to be gazed upon.